tony-tiger/lrs/README.md

 GNU Radio file "lrs_pager.grc.
 Use with GNU Radio software.

 File "pager_0.zip" contains binary pager files for ringing all pagers at the same time.
-Restaurant ID must match.
+Restaurant ID must match pager setting.
 View the read me file for more info.